DataDog/hiring-engineers/answers.md

 ![Alt text](./screenshots/008-2-Snapshot-Notification.png)

-The notification appears as an Event in the Events page, as well as an email sent (see images 008).
+The notification appears as an Event in the Events page, as well as an email sent.

 ![Alt text](./screenshots/008-3-Snapshot-Notification-Event.png)